TadeuFaustino92/BashScriptRepo/README.md

-The code is self explanatory, but I'll give an insight.
+The code is pretty self explanatory, but I'll give an insight.

 This is my first ever script, I created it for automating a dull and painfull task that me and my team used to do at work.
 Every time a new system was planed to be deployed, we had to validate our own infrastructure and report it.
 Although very simple and straight forward, it was very time consuming, so I decided to automate it.